Gasoline is sold and priced by grade

 - Distribution and marketing costs and profits

-Retail pump prices reflect these components, as well as the profits (and sometimes losses) of refiners, marketers, distributors, and retail station owners.
+Retail pump prices reflect these components and the profits (and sometimes losses) of refiners, marketers, distributors, and retail station owners.

 What determines the cost of crude oil?

-The cost of crude oil is the major contributor to the retail price of gasoline.
-The cost of crude oil as a share of the retail gasoline price varies over time and also varies among regions of the country.
+The cost of crude oil is the largest factor in the retail price of gasoline.
+The cost of crude oil as a share of the retail gasoline price varies over time and across regions of the country.
 Crude oil prices are determined by both demand and supply.
-World economic growth is the most significant factor affecting demand.
+World economic growth is the most significant factor for demand.
 Oil prices often increase in response to disruptions in the international and domestic supply of crude oil.
-A major factor in oil supply is the Organization of the Petroleum Exporting Countries (OPEC), which can sometimes exert significant influence on oil prices by setting an upper production limit on its members.
-OPEC produced about 42% of the world's crude oil from 2000 to 2014.
-OPEC countries maintain nearly all of the world's spare oil production capacity, and possess almost three fourths of the world's estimated proved crude oil reserves.
+The Organization of the Petroleum Exporting Countries (OPEC) sometimes exerts significant influence on oil prices by setting an upper production limit on its members.
+OPEC produced about 44% of the world's crude oil from 2000 to 2016.
+OPEC countries maintain nearly all of the world's spare oil production capacity and possess almost three-fourths of the world's estimated proved crude oil reserves.
 Increases in U.S. oil production in the past several years have helped reduce upward pressure on oil and gasoline prices.

 Taxes add to the price of gasoline

 Federal, state, and local government taxes also contribute to the retail price of gasoline.
-The federal excise tax is currently 18.34¢ per gallon, and there is an additional Leaking Underground Storage Tank fee of 1 cent per gallon.
-As of July 1, 2015, state taxes on gasoline, including state and local government taxes and fees averaged 26.49¢ per gallon.
-County and city taxes can have a significant impact on the price of gasoline in some locations.
+The federal excise tax is 18.30¢ per gallon and the federal Leaking Underground Storage Tank fee is 0.1¢ per gallon.
+As of January 1, 2017, state taxes and fees on gasoline averaged 27.30¢ per gallon.
+Sales taxes along with taxes applied by local and municipal governments can have a significant impact on the price of gasoline in some locations.

 Refining costs and profits